 "The subconscious motivates through emotion, not reason," Geick said.
 "We have to translate every idea into an emotional concept.
 And with that empowering story, [businesses] are able to connect to their target at the right time and place, and at the deepest possible level to influence his behavior."

 Remember that your USP doesn't necessarily have to center around a product detail, but can encompass a unique aspect about your business has a whole.
 By playing up this quality to your target market, you can stand out.

 As with any marketing concept, it can be easy to get lost in the theory and process of it all.
 Here are a few real-world examples of USPs to help get your brainstorming started.

 - Avis: "We're number two.
 We try harder."

 - FedEx Corporation: "When it absolutely, positively has to be there overnight."

 - Domino's Pizza: "Fresh hot pizza, delivered in 30 minutes or less or it's free."

 - Target: "Expect More.
 Pay Less."

-USP writing help
+USP writing help and resources